trndnhan/Autonomous-Vehicle-Project/README.md

 _I also found a GitHub repository contains collected articles, benchmarks, papers,... related to OOD:_ [OOD Machine Learning: Detection, Robustness, and Generalization](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection)

-_Unfortunately, I couldn't found any benchmarks in object detection/segmentation specificly.
-Because of the time contraint, I was only able to look through the OOD Detection part but not OOD Robustness, OOD Generalization and OOD Everything else part of the repository.
+_Unfortunately, I couldn't find any benchmarks in object detection/segmentation specifically.
+Because of the time constraint, I was only able to look through the OOD Detection part but not other parts of the repository.
 But here are my key findings in some of the most recent papers about OOD Detection in object detection/segmentation that I found.
-I also chose papers with public implemented code._
+I also only chose papers with public implemented code._

 ___